-(i) Sponsored research means all research and development activities that are spon-sored by Federal and non-Federal agenetes and organisations.
-This term includes activiand organizations.
-In a term incomes activi-ties involving the training of individuals in research techniques (commonly called re-search training) where such activities utilize the same facilities as other research and development activities and where such activi-ties are not included in the instruction furo, Other appression of the state of the control of the spin and projects financed by Federal and non-Federal agencies and organizations which instruction performance of work other than instruction and organized research.
-Examples struction and organized research.
-Examples of such programs and projects are health service projects and community survice programs.
-However, when any of these activities are undertaken by the institution without outside support, they may be classified as other institutional activities.
+(1) Sponsored research means all research and development activities that are spen-sored by Federal and non-Federal agencies and organizations.
+This term includes activities involving the training of individuals in research techniques (commonly called research training) where such activities utilize the same facilities as other research and development activities and where such activities are not included in the instruction function.

-(2) University research musics all research and development activities that are sepa-rately budgeted and accounted for by the in-stitution under an internal application of institutional filinds.
-University research, for purposes of this document, must be con-tened with aponeousd research under the function of organized research.
+(2) University research means all research and development activities that are separately budgeted and accounted for by the institution under an internal application of institutional funds.
+University research, for purposes of this document, must be com-bined with sponsored research under the function of organized research.